 Russian Language Mentor Site includes interactive courses for Developing Language Proficiency in Reading and Listening, a Russian cultural literacy course (in English), Intermediate Grammar Exercises, a massive Russian Listening/Reading Library, Virtual Slavic Club, Country Study ePortfolio template, and a lot more.

 SEELRC Russian Reference Grammar The Russian Comparative Grammar, by Edna Andrews, Duke University, is part of a set of SEELRC Reference Grammar Network designed for advanced-level language users and linguists to compare semantic categories across languages.
 Completed are comparative grammars in BCS, Czech, Macedonian, Polish, Romanian, and Russian.
 Others are under development.

-DLIFLC Language Resources Developed by the Defense Language Institute for military linguists, this website has some excellent sustainment materials on its Products Page; note in particular, Russian materials in GLOSS and Weekly Training Events sections.
+DLIFLC Language Resources Developed by the Defense Language Institute for military linguists, this website has some excellent sustainment materials on its Products Page; note in particular Weekly Training Events sections.

 Russian Interactive Pages Video/audio-based reading/listening comprehension course consisting of 10 chapters produced at University of Pennsylvania.
 A lot of material!